ADA Railings for Concrete Ramps

 In this instance, one side of a concrete pad/ramp was almost flush with ground level.
 But on the side that exposed customers to a rise of more than 6" ADA railing was required.
 This ADA railing was installed by the customer and came out great!

-ADA Railing for Concrete Ramp in front of Small Business
+ADA Railing for a Small Business Concrete Ramp

 This customer required an ADA railing that could be mounted to the existing curb on the ramp.
 This railing provides customers with additional protection and features a “D” return on the end so pedestrians don’t catch their bag, clothing, or anything else they may be carrying onto the railing.